truejams/LoRa_Rescue/README.md

 - Enabled frequency distribution
 - Fixed syntax error in frequency distribution graph code

+Revised build v0.4.6 [Ianny]
+- In the cartToGPS() function, the types of output lat and lon were changed to lists
+- Mapped the K-means graph in an html file using the folium library

 # LoRa_Gateway_Calibration Build Logs
 Use information
 - To use the code no editing of the arduino code will be necessary